ein-gast/go-squashsf-httpd/README.md

 bind_port: 8080
 charset: utf-8
 buffer: 10240
+# local paths to logs are formed relative to the location of the configuration file
 error_log: "./var/logs/error.log"
 access_log: "./var/logs/access.log"
 access_log_off: false
 client_timeout: 5.0
+# local paths to SquashFS are formed relative to the location of the configuration file
 routes:
    # index.html is served at http://127.0.0.1:8080/one/index.html
   - prefix: /one/